Space: 1999: Storyline

 The premise of Space: 1999 centres on the plight of the inhabitants of Moonbase Alpha, a scientific research centre located within the crater Plato in the Moon's northern hemisphere.
 Humanity had been storing its nuclear waste in vast disposal sites on the far side of the Moon, but when an unknown form of "magnetic radiation" is detected, the accumulated waste reaches critical mass and causes a massive thermonuclear explosion on 13 September 1999.
-The force of the blast propels the Moon like an enormous booster rocket, hurling it out of Earth orbit and into deep space at colossal speed, thus stranding the 311 personnel stationed on Alpha.
+The force of the blast propels the Moon like an enormous booster rocket, hurling it out of Earth orbit and into deep space at colossal speed, stranding the 311 personnel stationed on Alpha.

 The runaway Moon, in effect, becomes the "spacecraft" on which the protagonists travel, searching for a new home.
 Not long after leaving Earth's Solar System, the wandering Moon passes through a black hole and later through a couple of "space warps" which push it even further out into the universe.
 During their interstellar journey, the Alphans encounter an array of alien civilisations, dystopian societies, and mind-bending phenomena previously unseen by humanity.
-Several episodes of the first series hinted that the Moon's journey was influenced (and perhaps initiated) by a "mysterious unknown force", which was guiding the Alphans toward an ultimate destiny.
+Several episodes of the first series hinted that the Moon's journey was influenced, and perhaps initiated by, a "mysterious unknown force" which was guiding the Alphans toward an ultimate destiny.
 The second series used simpler action-oriented plots.

 The first series of Space: 1999 used a "teaser" introduction, sometimes called a "hook" or "cold open".
-This was followed by a title sequence that managed to convey prestige for its two main stars, Landau and Bain (both billed as 'starring') and to give the audience some thirty-plus fast-cut shots of the forthcoming episode.
+This was followed by a title sequence that managed to convey prestige for its two main stars, Landau and Bain, both billed as 'starring', and to give the audience some thirty-plus fast-cut shots of the forthcoming episode.
 This opening sequence also duplicated that of Landau and Bain's previous television series, Mission: Impossible.
 The second series eliminated this montage.
-The programme would then offer four ten-to-twelve minute long acts (allowing for commercial breaks in North America) and finished with a short (and, in the second series, often light-hearted) "epilogue" scene.
+The programme had four ten-to-twelve minute long acts, allowing for commercial breaks in North America.
+It finished with a short, and, in the second series, often light-hearted epilogue scene.